 What are we doing

-Alongside multiple Moroccan border agencies and local and international agri-food companies, our project will:
+Alongside multiple Moroccan border agencies and local and international agri-food companies, our project is:

-- make the flow of goods more efficient for the terminal operator, the cargo inspection company, the road transporter, the clearing agent and of course traders importing and exporting
+- make the flow of goods more efficient for the terminal operator, the cargo inspection company, the road transporter, the clearing agent and the trader

-- also benefit the government and its agencies through higher levels of compliance and the introduction of efficiency gains, matching physical flows with digital information
+- benefit the government and its agencies through higher levels of compliance and the introduction of efficiency gains, matching physical flows with digital information

 The use of ePhytos will: